elianalopez/RaspiCar-Project/README.md

 ## After the Setup
 Once you are finished setting up, I have added a folder named **TESTING** that has a Python file called *motorControl.py*.
 This file is created to see if your motors are connected correctly or referenced to the Raspberry Pi.

-If you need any more informatio regarding Raspberry Pi GPIO pins this <a href="https://projects.raspberrypi.org/en/projects/physical-computing/1">website contains more information.</a>
+If you need any more information regarding Raspberry Pi GPIO pins this <a href="https://projects.raspberrypi.org/en/projects/physical-computing/1">website contains more information.</a>

 ## The Code
 Overall the layout of the code within your Raspberry Pi should look like this: